-I don’t recall many of the specifics of the dish I had prepared for my parents one evening after we spent a day at the beach, except that there was pasta and seafood involved.
+I don’t recall many of the specifics of the dish I had prepared for my parents one evening after we spent a day at the beach, except that there were pasta and seafood involved.
 It was a more elaborate recipe than what I was used to making and I was quite pleased that I’d put it all together with minimal help from my mom.

 As usual, I had declared the kitchen a Do Not Enter zone when I was ready to plate my piece de resistance.
-With calculated precision I arranged the prawns and other shellfish on top of the pasta in a lovely spiral pattern, alternating colors for a more dramatic effect, just like at the fancy restaurants.
+With calculated precision, I arranged the prawns and other shellfish on top of the pasta in a lovely spiral pattern, alternating colors for a more dramatic effect, just like at the fancy restaurants.

 When my masterpiece was complete, I glided confidently out of the kitchen with my father’s plate in hand, eagerly anticipating the praises he’d surely have for his little girl.
 I went to his favorite recliner where he was lounging after the long day, and let him know dinner was served.
 He pulled himself into a slightly more upright position, I leaned over and presented him with his dish, describing it the way they did at those nice restaurants, then strode back into the kitchen.